E1.1 Sort, construct, and identify cubes, prisms, pyramids, cylinders, and cones by comparing their faces, edges, vertices, and angles.

 Construct various geometric shapes on the computer using the draw feature of a word processer.

-Note: This kind of activity allows to identify and compare three-dimensional objects according to the number of edges, vertices and faces, the type of faces and the congruence of faces or two-dimensional shapes, the number of vertices, sides, length of sides...
+Note: This kind of activity allows students to identify and compare three-dimensional objects according to the number of edges, vertices and faces, the type of faces and the congruence of faces or two-dimensional shapes, the number of vertices, sides, length of sides...

 Teacher Moves